 Scan provided by Kim Lundgreen.
 Thanks, Kim!

 May 10, 1963: Judy gave a “mini-concert” for the CBS affiliates and executives at New York’s Waldorf-Astoria Hotel.
 She opened with a parody of the song “Call Me Irresponsible” (poking fun at her reputation as production on her new series was about to begin).

 The photo on the left shows Judy with CBS technical director John Pumo at the event.
 The color photo is a snapshot of Judy in her street clothes after the event.

 May 10, 1966: Judy attended Tony Bennett’s Cocoanut Grove opening (where she delighted in his singing “The Trolley Song”) and later spent time with him, and her new escort Tom Green (seen here arriving at the Grove with Judy), at Eddie Fisher’s where they “talked the biz until dawn.”

 May 10, 1970: The infamous MGM Auction continued to make headlines.
 One article noted, “Liza Minnelli, daughter of the late Judy Garland, has made an incognito visit to the sound stages and is expected to bid on the gingham dress and ruby slippers worn by her mother in ‘Wizard of Oz.'”

-May 10th was “Day 8” of the auction continued the multi-day the sale of “Antiques and Furniture” used in so many of the film.
+May 10th was “Day 8” of the auction and was a continuation of the multi-day sale of “Antiques and Furniture” used in so many of the films.
 The sale of Judy’s Ruby Slippers from The Wizard of Oz was still a few days away.

-May 10, 2014: This article was published in the Sydney Morning Herald, focusing on Judy’s 1964 tour or Australia.
+May 10, 2014: This article was published in the Sydney Morning Herald, focusing on Judy’s 1964 tour of Australia.
 The article was written by Bill Farr and features several examples of his artwork.